Advantages of a limited company.

 2. Low set up costs.

-The UK has the lowest company formation costs in the world.
+The UK has some of the lowest cost to register a company in the world.

 There are no complex rules or requirements for becoming a company director (who are responsible for running the company’s affairs) or setting up a limited company.
 Anyone can have a go.